darrenjw/djwhacks/scala/breeze-blas/Readme.md

 ### sbt

-Many larger Scala project are build using [sbt](https://www.scala-sbt.org/).
+Many larger Scala project are built using [sbt](https://www.scala-sbt.org/).
 `sbt` checks the `JAVA_OPTS` environment variable, so this is often the preferred way to configure the libraries that you want to use.

 Alternatively, you can explicitly set them at the `sbt` command line by inserting them _before_ the required task: